ZPS Annual Reports

 -Focus on closing the achievement gap for English Language Learners and Special Education subgroups

 Zeeland Public Schools is proud of our commitment to our students and strives to provide an environment for learning that incorporates our motto of Safe, Valued, Loved, and Learning.
 Throughout the 2021-22 academic year to present, ZPS staff continue to provide exceptional instruction to address the challenges associated with the COVID-19 pandemic.
 Additionally, we leveraged additional federal funds to provide tutoring and credit recovery supports for the neediest students across our district.
-We are fortunate to have maintained in-person learning for the 2021-2022 school year while running online programming for students and families who still desired this instruction mode.
+We are fortunate to have maintained in-person learning while running online programming for students and families who still desire this instruction mode.
 We are proud of our students and staff for the work and academic achievements made during this worldwide experience.

 As we have learned to navigate the aftermath of the pandemic, we are optimistic that we can bring back more volunteer opportunities to reflect our vision.
-We are striving every day to educator the hearts and minds of all students to reach their fullest potential.
-Currently, we are engaging in a strategic planning process that includes staff, parent, and student feedback that will help the district re-focuses on the unique and ever-changing needs of the district
+We are striving every day to educate the hearts and minds of all students to reach their fullest potential.
+Currently, we are implementing in a strategic plan that includes a focus on instruction with support, achievement, school culture/climate, staff recruitment/ retention and maintaining exemplary facilities.

 Sincerely,